OpenListTeam/docs/docs/guide/drivers/cloudreve_v4.md

 ## Parameter Explanation

+### Address

+The address of the Cloudreve V4 server, such as: `https://www.example.com`.
+It is better to remove the slash `/` after it.

 ### Authentication

 Cloudreve V4 supports authentication using Token.
 This means the mounting authentication methods are divided into: